liquidinvestigations/hoover-search/Readme.md

 Hoover is a search tool for large collections of documents.
-It gues together proven open-source technologies like elasticsearch and Apache Tika to aid the work of investigative journalists.
+It glues together proven open-source technologies like elasticsearch and Apache Tika to aid the work of investigative journalists.